 The process used is called coaching.

-It is a four-step process which will guide you in using the simplest to the most sophisticated interventions as needed to improve performance problems:
+It is a four-step process that will guide you in using the simplest to the most sophisticated interventions as needed to improve performance problems:

 Step 1.
 Neutral Feedback.
 Tell the person about the performance problem and ask them to fix it.
 Follow up to check for improvement; reinforce any improvement.

 Step 2.
 Neutral Feedback.
-If performance has not improved, tell them about the performance problem; ask why performance is bad; ask for specific behavior change; give assistance if needed.
+If performance has not improved, tell them about the performance problem; ask why performance is bad; ask for specific behavior change; assist if needed.
 Follow up to check for improvement; reinforce any improvement.

 Step 3.
 Coaching Analysis.
-If performance does not improve, use coaching analysis to understand why performance is unsatisfactory and act to eliminate what is influencing poor performance.
+If performance does not improve, use coaching analysis to understand why performance is unsatisfactory and eliminate what influences poor performance.

 Step 4.
 Coaching Discussion.
-If poor performance is by employee choice use the coaching discussion to get them to change his or her choices.
+If poor performance is by employee choice, use the coaching discussion to change their choices.

 The first step in coaching analysis is crucial to your success as a manager and coach.

-The purpose of the analysis is to help you answer the question “what is influencing performance?”
+The analysis aims to help you answer the question, “what is influencing performance?”
 This is not a rhetorical question, but one in search of facts, in contrast to the more typical responses from managers after they observe a performance problem, such as: